-Things have been very busy here in 2016!
-The year started with the 2016 Castafari Big Game Seminar Series that took place March 5th and 6th at an all new location in Newton at the Boston Marriott Hotel.
-This spot worked out so well that we will be doing it again in the same location for 2017!
-The new dates for our offshore fishing seminar are Saturday and Sunday, April 1st and 2nd.
+Things have been very busy here in 2021!
+The year started with the 2021 Castafari Big Game Seminar Series that took place virtually this time around.
+We hosted a series of 7 different virtual events which aired throughout the winter and spring seasons.
+We are looking forward to bringing back our in-person seminar trade show event at the Boston Quincy Southshore Marriott on March 5th and 6th.
 We will be working alongside J&B Tackle again, who will be set up at the seminar offering a full inventory of tackle and great deals.
 Basically they are bringing their store to the seminar!
 This is a great opportunity for fishermen to get a jump on replenishing their tackle box, and saving money in the process.
 We will also be hosting a vast array of tackle companies who will be setting up in the J&B store area displaying and demonstrating their latest products.
-Last year there were 18 different leading tackle companies setting up in the store.
+At the former event, there were 18 different leading tackle companies setting up in the store and providing product showcases.
 This offers a very personalized and interactive atmosphere for our customers interested in expanding their knowledge on what works, how and why.

-The Seminar like always will offer the most comprehensive hands on bait-rigging instruction available.
-Both days will encompass non-stop baitrigging instruction on rigging trolling baits, stick baits, bridles baits, strip baits, and natural dredges.
+The Seminar as always will offer the most comprehensive hands-on- bait-rigging instruction available.
+Both days will encompass non-stop bait-rigging instruction on rigging trolling baits, stick baits, bridled baits, strip baits, and natural dredges.
 This allows our customers to put some gloves on and rig it themselves!
-We also have over 40 marine related vendors setting up and displaying at the show.
-Last year there were 14 top notch captains presenting a variety of cutting edge topics on improving hook-ups and catch ratios.
-They will be back this year as well, and we will have a couple of new pros in the lineup too.
+We also have over 25 marine related vendors setting up and displaying at the show providing just about any service available to help maintain your vessel.
+The event welcomes 14 top-notch captains and two doctors presenting a variety of cutting edge topics on the pursuit, art, and science of catching fish.
+They will be back this year as well, and we will have a couple of new pros in the lineup, too.
 For more information, please visit our seminar website at www.castafari.com/fishing-seminar